LukeShortCloud/rootpages/src/virtualization/openstack.rst

       -  undercloud\_public\_vip = The IP address to listen on for public API endpoints.
       -  enabled_hardware_types (**enabled\_drivers** in Newton) = The Ironic power management drivers to enable.
 For virtual lab environments, append "manual-management" (Queens) or "fake_pxe" (Newton) to this list.

-   -  Deploy an all-in-one Undercloud on the virtual machine.
+   -  Deploy the Undercloud.
+Anytime the configuration for the Undercloud changes, this command needs to be re-ran to update the installation.

       .. code-block:: sh